What is the ID5 Platform (or the "Platform")?

 How do we use the information we collect?

-For our legitimate business interests to provide services to our clients, including:
+- For our legitimate business interests to provide services to

 - Compiling statistics about the user syncs occurring through our Platform and conducting research and development for our own internal business purposes, such as conducting machine learning to better optimize user syncing efficiency